harshnisar/ml-india/_posts/2016-09-22-ml-india-interview-mayank-vatsa.md

 ---
 layout: post
-title: "ML-India interview series - Dr. Mayank Vatsa, Professor, Indraprastha Institute of Information Technology-Delhi (IIIT-D), India"
+title: "ML-India interview series - Dr. Mayank Vatsa, Associate Professor, Indraprastha Institute of Information Technology-Delhi (IIIT-Delhi), India"
-excerpt: "Dr. Mayank Vatsa is an associate professor at Indraprastha Institute of Information Technology, Delhi (IIIT-D), India.
+excerpt: "Dr. Mayank Vatsa is an associate professor at Indraprastha Institute of Information Technology, Delhi (IIIT-Delhi), India.
 He received the M.S. and Ph.D. degrees in computer science from West Virginia University, Morgantown, WV, USA, in 2005 and 2008, respectively.
-He has authored more than 150 publications in refereed journals, book chapters, and conferences.
+He has authored more than 200 publications in refereed journals, book chapters, and conferences.
 His research has been funded by the Unique Identification Authority of India and DIT.
 He was a recipient of the FAST Award Project by DST, India.
 His areas of interest are biometrics, image processing, machine learning, and information fusion.
 "
 tags: [india, machine learning, data science, interview, mayank, IIIT-D, indraprashtha institute of information technology delhi]
 comments: true